ecoz2/ecoz2-whale/exerc01/README.md

 ecoz2 lpc -P 36 -W 45 -O 15 -m 10 -s 0.8 data/signals
 ```

+This invocation means:

+- `-P 36`: prediction order: 36
+- `-W 45`: window size: 45ms
+- `-O 15`: window offset: 15ms
+- `-m 10`: process a class if it has at least 10 instances
-The `-s 0.8` option splits the generated predictor files into two sets,
+- `-s 0.8`: split the generated predictor files into two sets,
-one with 80% of the files for training (under `data/predictors/TRAIN/`),
+  one with ~80% of the files for training (under `data/predictors/TRAIN/`),
-and the other 20% for testing (under `data/predictors/TEST/`) for each class.
+  and the other ~20% for testing (under `data/predictors/TEST/`) for each class.
+- `data/signals`: scan under this directory for all `.wav` files

 ```
 $ ls data/predictors